F*ck Mordheim: City of the Damned

 It's not too often I play a game that feels so incredibly unbalanced.
 I don't envy developers who are responsible for balancing out the teams in a game, as there is a ton of math involved and probably a lot of trial and error to figure out how to balance out the strengths and weaknesses of the different armies.
 Still, it's a necessary part of the development process, and when a game that requires balancing goes unbalanced, players notice quickly.

 I think that in terms of the movement and combat mechanics involved in completing missions is fine.
 It gets a little weird when you try to navigate up and down stairs, or the geometry gets in the way of an attack.
-The game is not without its bugs, but for the most part it works.
+The game is not without its bugs, but it works, for the most part.
 The balancing issue comes from the strengths and weaknesses of the armies involved.

 They start out with strong, poison-tipped weapons.
 Their weakest characters can move the farthest across the map in a single turn.
 I even had an instance where they crossed the map and got to my starting point before I was able to move a character.
 This makes them a huge threat.
 They can also hit more times than most other characters.
 Not to mention, they hit hard.
 The only disadvantage I've seen is that they're supposed (SUPPOSED) to fail their mental checks more than anyone else because they're supposed to be (SUPPOSED TO BE) cowards.
 They aren't though, so they win most of the time.

 Of the other three armies I'd say, the rest feel a little closer in strength to one another with their own distinct strategies.
 The Mercenaries are the jack-of-all-trades group with strength in diversity.
-Their guys can specialize in ranged and close combat and are suitable for most any situation.
+Their guys can specialize in ranged and close combat and are suitable for almost any situation.
 They're also the ones I recommend using when trying to learn Mordheim's mechanics.
-The mercenaries are simple, straight-forward, and can use a variety of weapons, giving you a good view into how the game works as you play it.
+The mercenaries are simple and straightforward, they can use a variety of weapons, giving you a good view into how the game works as you play it.

 Chaos is weird with a lot of risk placed on the use of magic buffs.
 Of all the armies, I'd say they're the last one someone should try, simply because of how so much of the victory rides on your ability to understand the spells and the effects they cause.
 They're a bit of a glass cannon since they're a somewhat fragile group, while still capable of delivering a fair amount of damage.
 I've won against them a majority of the time, though still suffered a few narrow defeats.
 Against them, it's just a good idea to distract their big guy and take out all the buffers around him quickly.